-Current remaining funding under two approved federal research grants totals \$6.6 million and is expected to be utilized by December 31, 2022.
+Current remaining funding under two approved federal research grants totals \$5.6 million and is expected to be utilized by December 31, 2022.
 Pursuant to the terms and conditions of the two grants, we are required to submit progress reports to NIDA on an annual basis and a final research performance progress report within 120 days of the performance period end date.
-Additionally, the grants limit the use of funds to activities that are clearly severable and independent from activities that involve human subjects until the receipt by NIDA of (i) Institutional Review Board ("IRB") approval, (ii) federal-wide assurance from the Office for Human Research Protections, (iii) a Data and Safety Monitoring Plan, (iv) certification that all key personnel have completed education on the protection of human subjects and (v) a Clinical Trials Dissemination Plan.
-We must also comply with the data sharing policies of NIDA and the NIH Public Access Policy, that require submission of final peer-reviewed journal manuscripts that arise from the use of grants to PubMed Central immediately upon acceptance for publication.
+Additionally, the grants limit the use of funds to activities that are clearly severable and independent from activities that involve human subjects until the receipt by NIDA of (i) Institutional Review Board ("IRB") approval, (ii) federal-wide assurance from the Office for Human Research Protections, (iii) a Data and

 Neither grant has to be repaid.
-To receive the remaining funding for each respective study covered by a grant, we must meet the certain milestones.
+To receive the remaining funding for each respective study covered by a grant, we must meet certain milestones.
 We have met the required milestones under the MPAR Grant.
 The remaining milestone under the OUD Grant is identification of a R-methadone-TAAP clinical candidate that meet the specified criteria.